RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 #### Section II - Performing the exploit
-1. Download the HackMii installer from [t]he BootMii website](https://bootmii.org/download/).
+1. Download the HackMii installer from [the BootMii website](https://bootmii.org/download/).
 1. Unpack it and place the `boot.elf` file in your flash drive.
 1. Connect the flash drive to the console.
 For a Wii Mini, the USB port is on the back.
 For a normal Wii, use the bottom port. (or the right port if it's upright).
 1. Turn on your console and navigate to the settings menu.
 On the top right corner you should see a 4-digit code like the one in the picture below.
 This code is your System Menu version, take a note of this as you will need it later.
 Afterwards, tun your console off.